gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

   }
 ```

 React state is local to the *component* and its identity in the tree.
-If `use` was a real syntax it would make sense to scope it to the top-level of a component too:
+If `use` were a real syntax it would make sense to scope it to the top-level of a component too:

 ```jsx